Hi I'm Britty

 Why I am a Mormon

 Before I visited a Mormon church, I had no idea what it was about.
 I didn't know it was really called the Church of Jesus Christ of Latter-Day Saints, I literally knew nothing about the religion.
 All I knew was that the nicest people at my school always turned out to be Mormon.
 I invited myself to my now husband's church meeting because I felt drawn to it.
 I've never been really interested in religion before, I wasn't the kind of teen you would expect to see at church.
-My parents are Methodist, but I've never gone to church regularly, prayed other than at dinner sometimes, or read the Bible.
+My parents are Christian, but we never went to church regularly, prayed other than at dinner sometimes, or read the Bible.
 I just really wanted to know what was different about this church that made my teenage friends so happy and kind.
 What I learned is so true to what I already knew in my heart, but hadn't found yet.
-I found it hard to believe that God would send a child to Hell just because he had died before being baptized, and that was the number one thing that stood out to me.
-I also love that we are all part of God's plan and that we can live with him once again.
+I love knowing that we are all part of God's plan and that we can live with him once again.
 This church is the true restored church of Jesus Christ.
 My life has been truly blessed as I have been trying to live God's Commandments.

 What has helped develop greater harmony in your home?